Prayer in the city’s heart

 Speakers with integrity

 Each year a recognised public figure who has made a significant professional and leadership contribution is a guest speaker at the breakfast.
-By sharing something of the story of their lives, each speaker brings something unique of the impact of their upbringing, experience and faith has had on their life and leadership.
+By sharing something of the story of their lives, each speaker brings something unique to the impact of their upbringing, experience and faith have had on their life and leadership.

 Regardless of denomination, prayer is a universal way to provide inspiration and comfort.